stanford-msande233/spring25/index.md

 ### Computation
 Many of the problem sets will require you to be comfortable carrying out computations on data.
 Note that the “official” course language will be python: this is what we use for our problem sets, in our lectures and discussion sections, and the language we support in office hours.

-We will provide links to python on the website, as well as any datasets that are needed through the course of the quarter.
-You can find notebooks that will be used throughout the class in python and R in this github repo: [https://github.com/CausalAIBook/MetricsMLNotebooks](https://github.com/CausalAIBook/MetricsMLNotebooks).
+We will provide template code for each assignment in python.
+The template code will have been tested on Google colab and this is the recommended mode of running your code.

 As noted above, you are welcome to work in pairs on any computational component in the class.
-In addition, you are welcome to use another language (e.g., R) but note that the course staff is only responsible to provide technical support for python.

 **Late day policy**